 It is of course remarkable that in an article called “Private equity pioneer”, the impact of Michael Queen is laid bare.
 The timing of this is particularly noteworthy, predating the Blair government commencing 1997.

-As Andrew Sparrow outlined in an article last year in the Guardian,
+Andrew Sparrow outlined a relevant argument in an article last year in the Guardian,

 Phase III – Cameron/Clegg (2010 – present day)